-Prepaid, prepay or Pay As You Go (PAYG) subscription in mobile communications refers to a subscription where customers pay for the mobile services in advance by purchasing the service allowance as a credit.
+Prepaid, prepay or Pay As You Go (PAYG) subscription refers to a subscription where customers pay for the mobile services in advance by purchasing the service allowance as a credit.
 This subscription usually includes a fixed allowance or a fixed rate for the consumption and charging of mobile services such as voice calls, text messages (SMS) and mobile internet data.
 When the customers use these services, the charges for the services are deducted from their prepaid credit at specific rates.
-Once the credit has been fully utilised by the customer, the network does not allow them to use any additional services until they recharge or top-up their credit.
+Once the customer has fully utilised the credit, the network does not allow them to use any additional services until they recharge or top-up their credit.

-Prepaid subscriptions are sold as packages to meet the demands of various customer segments that are either not frequent mobile users, or those who are interested in using their subscriptions for very specific use cases, e.g. making cheap international calls as and when needed.
+Prepaid subscriptions are sold as packages to meet the demands of various customer segments that are either not frequent mobile users or those who are interested in using their subscriptions for particular use cases, e.g. making cheap international calls as and when needed.
 A customer is required to purchase a prepaid credit in advance before they can use any mobile services.
-The credit can either be bought directly from the service provider’s website or from any local stores e.g. retail shops or newsagents etc. The prepaid credit may or may not be time-limited.
-It can either include a bundle for a fixed period with a fixed amount of mobile service allowance (e.g. 100 voice minutes) or a fixed-rate at which the mobile services can be charged for (e.g. 2 pence per minute).
+The credit can either be bought directly from the service provider’s website or any local stores, e.g. retail shops or newsagents.
+The prepaid credit may or may not be time-limited.
+It can either include a bundle for a fixed period with a fixed amount of mobile service allowance (e.g. 100 voice minutes) or a fixed-rate at which the mobile services can be charged (e.g. 2 pence per minute).

 Prepaid subscriptions work best for customers who are not frequent mobile users or those who are visitors in a country or those who just need an additional SIM for any occasional services they require from a specific service provider e.g. international calls or a data-only SIM for a tablet.
 For mobile service providers, prepaid customers are one of the key segments however this segment is dealt with in a different way as compared to the pay-monthly customers.